130 Prince Street, Bordentown, NJ 08505

 Oskar arrived at Christ Church after having lived and served at various and precarious places all over Bordentown.
 Because the Venerable Griffin P. Buttersnaps Tucker was already in residence, Oskar took the back porch of the Rectory as his home.
 After Griffin's passing, Oskar took up his duties both in the Rectory and Parish Buildings.
 Oskar's duties include patrolling the parish grounds for interlopers of the aviary and rodentia kind, keeping the doors at every Mass, and generally getting in the way.

 Fr.
-Matt serves Bordentown as an active firefighter and as Chaplain of the fire and police departments, and sits on the Bordentown City Environmental Commission; he serves Burlington County as the Chaplain of the Burlington County Emergency Services, the Burlington County Fire Chiefs Association, and the 200 Club of Burlington County; he serves the diocese on the Standing Committee, the Reentering, Reopening, and Reimagining our Buildings Task Force, the Congregational Development Committee, as a certified Way of St. Paul Coach, on the Committee on Deceased Members, and is Dean of the Burlington Convocation.
+Matt serves Bordentown as an active firefighter and as Chaplain of the fire and police departments, and sits on the Bordentown City Environmental Commission; he serves Burlington County as the Chaplain of the Burlington County Emergency Services, the Burlington County Fire Chiefs Association, and the 200 Club of Burlington County; he served the diocese on the Reentering, Reopening, and Reimagining our Buildings Task Force, the Congregational Development Committee, as a certified Way of St. Paul Coach, and as the Vice-Chair of the Bishop Search and Nominating Committee.
+He continues to serve on the Committee on Deceased Members and as Dean of the Burlington Convocation.
 Father is a member of the Society of Mary and the Guild of All Souls.

 With his wife Doan, he enjoys art and music, good food and good friends, and all things liturgical.
 Contact Fr.
 Matt at email@example.com.